 Principal payment equivalent to 1.00% of the full drawn amount is payable at the end of the 5th year and 6th year while the remaining balance of 98.00% is payable at the end of the term.
 CCC can prepay the loan in part or full together with accrued interest thereof to prepayment date, subject to a 1% penalty for foreign currency borrowing and 3% penalty for peso borrowing.
 Prepayment penalty or breakfunding cost on outstanding principal amount under the facility shall be waived subject to at least fifteen (15) days prior written notice.
-The loan is guaranteed by a shareholder through a certificate of time deposit.
-Consequently, the Group recognized other current liability amounting to $\mathbb{P}1,870,312$.
-As at December 31, 2021 and 2020, the other current liability amounted to $\mathbb{P}1,910,355$ and $\mathbb{P}1,798,878$ respectively.
+The loan is guaranteed by a shareholder through a certificate of deposit.
+Consequently, the Group recognized a financial guarantee obligation amounting to $\mathbb{P}1,870,312$, which is presented in the consolidated statements of financial position as other current liability.